Iranian shadow fleet: Insurance from privately owned UK firm

 In October 2025, Reuters exposed the involvement of the Maritime Mutual Insurance Association (MMIA), also known as the New Zealand P&I Club, a New Zealand-based insurance company owned by UK citizen Paul Rankin, along with two affiliates in Dubai, MME Services and Maritime Reinsurance, in the violation of sanctions against Iran.
 According to the report, the company facilitated the trade of billions of dollars worth of Iranian and Russian oil by providing insurance to vessels that evade Western sanctions, without which they would not be able to enter any ports, including those in Russia and Iran.
 Among the vessels insured by the company are one sixth of the tankers in the "shadow fleet", a network that conceals its activities through falsified tracking data and documents.
 According to David Tannenbaum, director of sanctions consultancy Blackstone Compliance Services and a former US Treasury sanctions specialist, the number of shadow fleet vessels insured by Maritime Mutual, far exceeds that of other major actors in sanctions evasion.
 Of 231 tankers identified by Reuters to have been insured by Maritime Mutual, 130 were exposed as having carried sanctioned cargo.
 According to Centre for Research on Energy and Clean Air (CREA) calculations based on commercial databases of individual oil trades and historic prices, vessels insured by Maritime Mutual carried $18.2 billion of Iranian oil and energy products and $16.7 billion of Russian energy products, since the sanctions were imposed.
-Despite the company’s claims of compliance with international laws, New Zealand authorities are also investigating Maritime Mutual for additional potential violations related to money laundering and terrorism financing.
+Despite the company's claims of compliance with international laws, New Zealand authorities are also investigating Maritime Mutual for additional potential violations related to money laundering and terrorism financing.
 During a police search of the Auckland and Christchurch premises various documents and records were confiscated.
-According to Global Fishing Watch, between 2018-2025 there were 274 cases in which ships insured by Maritime Mutual disabled their automatic identification system (AIS) or altered it to transmit false tracking data, a practice known as spoofing, commonly used by crews to hide their movements.
+According to Global Fishing Watch, between 2018 and 2025 there were 274 cases in which ships insured by Maritime Mutual disabled their automatic identification system (AIS) or altered it to transmit false tracking data, a practice known as spoofing, commonly used by crews to hide their movements.

 Chinese purchasers and global impact

 Despite sanctions, Chinese refiners remain the primary recipients of Iranian oil via the ghost fleet.
 United Against Nuclear Iran (UANI) has documented extensive evidence of China-based entities purchasing Iranian crude under falsified documentation, often labeled as Malaysian or Omani origin.
-This illicit trade undermines international sanctions and contributes to increased regional tensions.
+This trade undermines international sanctions and contributes to increased regional tensions.